Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Modelling Framework

 Another interesting case can be recovered by suppressing the diffusive term in $P$:

-Intuitively, this model can be regarded as a natural extension to the one based on nonhomogeneous Poisson processes from Section \ref{section:Pollution-Driven Disaster Intensity via Non-homogeneous Poisson Process}.
-For the sake of presentation, we shall not focus on the interpretations of this model, as most of them can be derived from the dynamics at \eqref{Eq:K-BM}--\eqref{Eq:K_0-P_0-BM}.
-We will, however, refer to it as an intermediate step when deriving the HJB for the general jump--diffusion case.
+Intuitively, this model can be regarded as a natural extension to the one based on NHPP-driven model from Section \ref{section:Pollution-Driven-Disaster-Intensity-via-NHPP}.
+For the sake of presentation, we shall not focus on the interpretation of this model, as it can be inferred directly from the dynamics in \eqref{Eq:K-BM}--\eqref{Eq:K_0-P_0-BM}.
+However, we will refer to it as an intermediate step when deriving the HJB equation for the general jump-diffusion case.